turingschool/curriculum/README.markdown

 ## Issues

-* Code highlighting library is not yet cooperating.
+* Code highlighting needs better styling
-* Layout is very messy
+* Layout is still messy
+* Lots of tutorials to write!